Layer-Edge/cosmos-evm/ibc/testing/README.md

 ### Why Copied?

-To test certain key scenarios involving EVM messages (e.g., deploying an ERC20 contract), we needed a block header context with a proposer address.
+To edge certain key scenarios involving EVM messages (e.g., deploying an ERC20 contract), we needed a block header context with a proposer address.
 This required:

 - A custom `TestChain` to handle these messages.